-At present, there is an uncertainty regarding the continuance of sanctions, however the overall negative effect on the economic situation in Russia and on the stability and profitability of the Russian financial sector are noticeable.
-This may have a significant effect on the valuation of the Fund's investments, which is not currently determinable.
+At present, there is an uncertainty regarding the continuance of sanctions, however overall negative effect on economic situation in Russia and on the stability and profitability of the Russian financial sector are noticeable.
+This might have a significant effect on the valuation of the Fund's investments, which is not currently determinable.